Creative Writing Lessons from Oxford Summer Courses

 There’s a grave difference between literary criticism and needless flak.
 I learned this the hard way.

-During my creative writing summer course, we had tutorials alongside small seminar classes, where I was accompanied by four more students who were equally impassioned by writing.
+During my creative writing summer course, we had tutorials alongside small seminar classes, where I was accompanied by four more students who were equally impassioned with writing.
 In these seminars, we would enthusiastically exchange stories, and skim over the new world the other person had created.
-Following this, our tutor would then ask us to review our friend’s work and voice what we had liked and what we did not.
+Following this, our tutor would then ask us to review our friend’s work and voice what we liked and what we did not.

 At first, my criticism only stretched to “hmm, maybe this could be expanded a little more” or “the character could come to the surface more by showing one or two of their traits more clearly”.
 While these comments were adequate, they were not enough.
 I realized I was running out of subjective rectifications and when that happened, I would resort to saying only positive things.

-LESSON: Acknowledge the good and the bad.
-Doing this not only means you are identifying an issue in a manuscript and you’re giving the writer the chance to remedy it, but accompanying it with a section you thought was really strong – for them to be able to draw the comparison.
+Lesson: Acknowledge the good and the bad.
+Doing this not only means you are identifying an issue in a manuscript and giving the writer the chance to remedy it, but accompanying it with a section you thought was really strong – for them to be able to draw the comparison.
 Be specific, so they can anchor what exactly needs changing, and have a clear understanding of how to grow their work.

 3. My Creative Writing summer course taught me the importance of using synonyms